debomatic/debomatic/docs/index.rst

  Make sure chosen directory exists before launching Deb-o-Matic, otherwise it will not be able to build any package.

+* ``architecture``

+ This option indicates the architecture to build package for.
+To build packages for the same architecture of the running system, ``system`` can be used instead of specifying the exact one.

+ Suggested value: ``system``

 * ``pbuilderhooks``

  This option indicates the directory where pbuilder hooks are stored.
 Hooks